okamgnienie/taco-hemingway--marmur/en.md

 Passenger gets up rapidly, crosses Rubicon

-Quietly improve his tie and then says, "Get out!"
+Quietly improves his tie and then says, "Get out!"

 I see the cold marble of his eye

-Dark thoughts in his skull already want to wake up
+Dark thoughts in his skull want to wake up

-His desires are hidden, not for the show
+His desires are hidden, not for show

 I can see that he wants to have a big house, full of other people's wives